-In this webinar, Dr. Aaron Phillips will present his research on the neural mechanisms of hemodynamic stability.
+In this webinar, Dr. Aaron Phillips presents his research on the neural mechanisms of hemodynamic stability.

-Using data from preclinical models of neurological injury, and novel tools to investigate possible causes of hemodynamic instability, mechanistic insights relevant for translation to the clinic will be discussed.
-In addition, the potential of neurostimulation to treat hemodynamic instability after neurological injury will be explored.
+Using data from preclinical models of neurological injury, and novel tools to investigate possible causes of hemodynamic instability, mechanistic insights relevant for translation to the clinic are discussed.
+In addition, the potential of neurostimulation to treat hemodynamic instability after neurological injury is explored.

 Key Topics Include:

 - Understand the neural mechanisms of hemodynamic stability

 - Appreciate the value of translational preclinical models for mechanistic insight and successful translation of findings to humans

 - Understand the novel tools available for computational and causal interrogation of the neural mechanisms of hemodynamic instability

 - Understand the value of “big data” in the context of both preclinical and clinical neuro-hemodynamic research